Challenges in Deploying Machine Learning: a Survey of Case Studies

 \subsection{Data collection}

 Data collection involves activities that aim to discover and understand what data is available, as well as how to organize convenient storage for it.
-The task of discovering what data exists and where it is can be a challenge by itself, especially in large production environments.
+The task of discovering what data exists and where it is can be a challenge by itself, especially in large production environments typically found within organizations \cite{delve-7}.
 Finding data sources and understanding their structure is a major task, which may prevent data scientists from even getting started on the actual application development.
-As explained by Lin and Ryaboy \cite{lin2013scaling}, at Twitter this situation often happened due to the fact that the same entity (e.g. a Twitter user) is processed by multiple services.
+As explained by Lin and Ryaboy \cite{lin2013scaling}, at Twitter this situation often happened as a result of the same entity (e.g. a Twitter user) being processed by multiple services.
 Internally Twitter consists of multiple services calling each other, and every service is responsible for a single operation.
-This approach, known in software engineering as ``single responsibility principle'' \cite{martin2002single}, results in an architecture that is very flexible in terms of scalability and modification.
-However, the flip side of this approach is that at a large scale it is impossible to keep track of what data related to the entity is being stored by which service, and in which form.
-Besides, some data may only exist in a form of logs, which by their nature are not easily parsed or queried.
-An even worse case is the situation when data is not stored anywhere, and in order to build a dataset one needs to generate synthetic service API calls.
-Such a dispersion of data creates major hurdles for data scientists, because without a clear idea of what data is available or can be obtained it is often impossible to understand what ML solutions can realistically achieve.
+This approach, known in software engineering as the ``single responsibility principle'' \cite{martin2002single}, results in an architecture that is very flexible in terms of scalability and modification.
+However, the flip side of this approach is that at a large scale it is very hard to keep track of what data related to the entity is being stored by which service, and in which form.
+Some data may only exist in a form of logs, which by their nature are not easily parsed or queried.
+An even worse case is the situation when data is not stored anywhere, and to build a dataset one needs to generate synthetic service API calls.
+Such dispersion of data creates major hurdles for data scientists, because without a clear idea of what data is available or can be obtained it is often impossible to understand what ML solutions can achieve.